dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 cchq <env> <command> <args...>
 ```

+## The special `--control` option

+You can add `--control` _directly after_ `commcare-cloud` to any command
+in order to run the command not from the local machine
+using the local code,
+but from from the control machine for that environment,
+using the latest version of `commcare-cloud` available.

+It works by issuing a command to ssh into the control machine,
+update the code, and run the same command entered locally but with
+`--control` removed.
+For long-running commands,
+you will have to remain connected to the the control machine
+for the entirety of the run.

 ## Underlying tools and common arguments

 The `commcare-cloud` command line tool is by and large a relatively